BritishYouthBandAssociation/OrgAdmin/README.md

 ### Prerequisites
 - Node.JS
 - NPM
-- gulp-cli (to install this run `npm install -g gulp-cli` as a priviledged user)
+- gulp-cli (to install this run `npm install -g gulp-cli` as a privileged user)

 ### Instructions
 1. Clone this new repository to your development environment